 Nevertheless, it is not unusual for a client involved in a divorce to contact us explaining how they have been served with a restraining or protective order and how to prove domestic violence in divorce, charged with domestic violence devoid of any such actions.
 Such cases are brought about by the inappropriate filing of a protective order in order for a party to have an unfair advantage in children custody.
 In this case, Utah divorce attorney Pedrazas dedicates all available resources to challenge the erroneous protective order restoring the right of the client in the process.

-Salt Lake City, Utah Divorce attorney David Pedrazas provides services 24 hours 7 days a week throughout the year and include hotlines and active chats offering free case evaluations.
+Salt Lake City, Utah Divorce attorney David Pedrazas provides services 24 hours 7 days a week throughout the year and include hotlines and active chats offering Legal Case Reviews.
 His commitment in protecting either party in both cases is unpatrolled a factor that has seen him Voted Top 10 Attorneys in Salt Lake City, UT, and Best Divorce Attorney for two years, 2014-2015 by the National Academy of Family Law Association and the American Institute of Family Law respectively.
 Attorney Pedrazas has a philosophy that has always been to educate his clients on legal issues surrounding divorce and domestic violence.
 Contact The Law Office of David Pedrazas by giving us a call at 801-263-7078 and have your solution today.